 Use time fields in sdselect searches

-search that involves time fields over an AWS Glue Data Catalog table dataset, you might encounter difficulties if you use the original time field from the AWS Glue table in your search.
-Instead, for best results, set the Unix time field for the federated index that maps to that dataset to _time and then use _time throughout your search.
+search that involves time fields over an Amazon S3 federated index that is mapped to a customer-managed AWS Glue table dataset, you might encounter difficulties if you use the original time field from the AWS Glue table in your search.
+Instead, for best results, set the Unix time field for the federated index that maps to that dataset to _time and then use _time

 When you must use the Unix time field for your sdselect searches

-When you define a federated index for an AWS Glue table dataset, you define the Time field, Time format, and Unix time field for the dataset.
+When you define an Amazon S3 federated index that maps to a customer-managed AWS Glue table, you define the Time field, Time format, and Unix time field for the dataset the index is mapped to.
 The Time field is the actual time field in your AWS Glue table data, and the Time format is the format of that time field.

 The Unix time field is a field alias of the Time field that accurately converts the Time field values into numeric UNIX time format values, even if the Time field has a string UNIX time format, a custom string format, or a SQL timestamp